chevere/docs/introduction/README.md

 ### Clean & Typed

-Chevere follows [Clean Code](http://cleancoder.com/products) principles, which can be resumed as the practice of creating code that is easy to understand, to change and maintain.
+Chevere follows Clean Code principles, which can be resumed as the practice of creating code that is easy to understand, to change and maintain.

 ### Extensible

-A core library tooling for general purposes, with enough flexibility to allow the creation a myriad of systems with the same know-how.
-Also packages for specific needs.
+Packages of all types, with enough flexibility to allow the creation a myriad of systems with the same know-how.

 ### Modern & High quality

 All-new PHP 8 codebase with strict standards.
 Chevere has been designed from scratch for PHP 8, and it uses all the goodies added to it.
 On top of that it follows own high [quality](../developer/standard/quality.md) standards.

-## Why Chevere and not X?

-If you can use software from *well-known* vendors why you should use Chevere?

-Main reason for Chevere is its high quality with a clean syntax.
-You can tell that by interacting with Chevere and because the code is scrutinized by several third-party tools.

-It is day and night when the arguments to use a codebase are vague subjective terms like *expressive syntax* or *well-maintained* compared to objetive code measure metrics.

 ## Who makes Chevere?

-Chevere is driven by [Chevereto](https://chevereto.com) and is made by the same author ([Rodolfo Berrios](https://rodolfoberrios.com), hi) with solid 18+ years of experience building systems.
+Chevere is driven by [Chevereto](https://chevereto.com) and is made by the same author ([Rodolfo Berrios](https://rodolfoberrios.com), hi).

 Chevere was created as the supporting framework for Chevereto, and Chevereto supports Chevere's development.